-LGIM will continue to engage with their investee companies and publicly advocate their position on this issue and monitor company and market-level progress.
+LGIM considers this vote significant as it is views gender diversity as a financially material issue for their clients.
+LGIM will continue to engage with their investee companies, publicly advocate their position on this issue and monitor company and market-level progress.

-Climate: Alphabet Inc.:
+Governance: Alphabet Inc.: